 The energy connection

-Nearly half of U.S. energy-related CO2 emissions are from petroleum use
+About half of U.S. energy-related CO2 emissions were from petroleum use in 2020

-In 2019, about 46% of U.S. energy-related CO2 emissions came from burning petroleum fuels, 33% came from burning natural gas, and 21% came from burning coal.
-Although the industrial sector is the largest consumer of energy (including direct fuel use and electricity purchases from the electric power sector), the transportation sector emits more CO2 because of its near complete dependence on petroleum fuels.
+Consumption of fossil fuels accounts for most of the CO2 emissions of the major energy consuming sectors: commercial, industrial, residential, transportation, and electric power.
+Although the industrial sector was the largest end-use (includes direct primary energy use and electricity purchases from the electric power sector) energy consuming sector in 2020, the transportation sector emitted more CO2 because of its near complete dependence on petroleum fuels.

 Coal is the dominant CO2 emissions source related to electricity generation

-In 2019, the electric power sector accounted for about 37% of total U.S. primary energy consumption and produced 32% of total U.S. energy-related CO2 emissions.
-Coal accounted for 60% and natural gas for 38% of electric power sector CO2 emissions.
+In 2020, the electric power sector accounted for about 38% of total U.S. primary energy consumption and for about 32% of total U.S. energy-related CO2 emissions.
+Coal accounted for 54% and natural gas for 44% of electric power sector CO2 emissions.
 Emissions from burning petroleum fuels and non-biomass waste (mainly plastics) in waste-to-energy power plants and emissions from some types of geothermal power plants accounted for about 2% of power sector CO2 emissions.